-If you are presenting about a complex topic or writing an article of how something works – then diagrams is a visualization tool worth to use.
-Diagram are a great tool for explaining processes, dependencies or structures of any kind.
+If you are presenting a complex topic or writing an article on how something works – then diagrams are a visualization tool worth using.
+Diagrams are a great tool for explaining processes, dependencies, or structures of any kind.

-What do I mean by diagram?
+What do I mean by the diagram?
 A simplified definition would be:

 diagram – any geometric symbolic representation